jkcswd/Investment-Dashboard-backend/README.md

 # Investment Dashboard
-A dashboard for investment analysis and management.
+A dashboard for investment analysis and portfolio management.

 ## Tech
-- SQLite
+- Mongoose/MongoDB
 - Express.js
 - React.js
+- Node.js

 ## Overall System Design

-- Financial securities and economic data stored in SQLite database within the server filesystem.
+- Financial securities and economic data stored in MongoDB database.
-- Data initially populated using populateDb node program.
+- Data initially populated using populateDb node program created specifically for this use case.
 - Data filtered/paginated by date/other requirements on the server.
 - REST API used to transmit data to client.
-- Calculations done on data by the client to produce composite data or graphical displays of data.
+- Calculations done on data to produce composite data for tabular and graphical displays of data.
--

-## Back-end

   - Daily and monthly calculations to be done on the backend server.
     - Monthly: Relative strength of stocks.
-  - Daily: Up/Down volume, advancers and decliners
+    - Daily: Up/Down volume, advancers and decliners.
+  - On demand calculations done on frontend.

+## Back-end
+(INSERT DATABSE SCHEMA)

 ## Front-end

-- On demand calculations done on frontend